Technologicat/unpythonic/macro_extras/README.md

 When a function whose definition (``def`` or ``lambda``) is lexically inside a ``with envify`` block is entered, it copies references to its arguments into an unpythonic ``env``.
 At macro expansion time, all references to the formal parameters are redirected to that environment.
 This allows overwriting formal parameter names from an expression position.

 Wherever could *that* be useful?
 For an illustrative caricature, consider [PG's accumulator puzzle](http://paulgraham.com/icad.html).
-The modern pythonic solution is:
+The modern pythonic solution:

 ```python
 def foo(n):